amandaphail/VisualizeAMemory/README.md

 - Delete your post
 - Update your post
-- Wiew collection of posts you've made - possibly by a log in
+- View collection of posts you've made - possibly by a log in
 - Allow user to view a random memory
 - Allow user to search for memory by location and/or location type